Glastonbury: At Times and in Places

 These images convey what I can experience within a few minute’s walk of my home.
 At particular times of the day or seasonally, the climate has aroused my interest in setting out with a camera, hoping to capture the essences of this enchanting place, to share them with others.

 Glastonbury Tor, the main focus of this exposition, is an enigmatic landmark and also a place of pilgrimage to many.

 The pictures fall into four main categories: Daytime, Nightime, Of the Tor, and From the Tor.
 This is a set of images within the seasonal cycle, yet also is focussed on particular moments within the year:

 May the 1st 2009 (the day the sun rises on the ‘Michael line’) and

 Solstice/Christmas 2010 (when all of the snow shots were taken)

 From my first experiences with a pinhole camera, to my migration to a digital SLR camera, I have long been fascinated with what could be conveyed through photography and the many different ways one can approach taking and processing an image.

 This is my first exhibition and it has been quite a journey from the taking of the photograph itself to a final presentation on the wall of this gallery.
-From camera to computer screen and onto paper, mounting and framing is a journey of many decisions and through this process, I realised that all the stages and decisions are an integral part of the final piece presented.
+From camera to the computer screen and onto paper, mounting and framing are a journey of many decisions and through this process, I realised that all the stages and decisions are an integral part of the final piece presented.

 I have been supported and inspired by a number of people and I would like to thank them all for their help to enable this first exposition of my work to happen.
 Particular thanks to Kay, Di, Carol, Ruth, Joel, Paul, Angela and Ken.